What is a Business Plan?

 4. To Better Understand Your Customer

 Why do they buy when they buy?
 Why don’t they when they don’t?
-An in-depth customer analysis is essential to an effective business plan and to a successful business.
+An in-depth customer analysis is essential to a good business plan and to a successful business.
 Understanding your customers will not only allow you to create better products and services for them, but will allow you to more cost-effectively reach them via advertising and promotions.

 5. To Enunciate Previously Unstated Assumptions